A Crash Course in 401k Planning (Part 2): An Intro to Stocks, Bonds, and Funds

 Why?

 Because much of your success as an investor is going to be driven by how you behave in different conditions.
 If you’ve ever heard the old adage “buy low and sell high” you may be surprised by how many people do the exact opposite.
 While there are many benefits to the DIY approach in managing your investments, it can sometimes help to have a professional help manage you.
 Aside from having the knowledge to build a portfolio that meets your needs, a financial planner can help you navigate the ups and downs of your investing career in a way that keeps you on track.
-If you feel like having that guidance, support and expert knowledge in helping you navigate your investments and portfolio, schedule a free discovery call with YFP Director of Business Development, Justin Woods, PharmD to see if YFP Planning is a good fit for you.
+If you feel like having that guidance, support and expert knowledge in helping you navigate your investments and portfolio, schedule a free discovery call to see if YFP’s fee-only financial planning services are a good fit for you.

 Current Student Loan Refinance Offers